judka-uriel/uriel-book/uriel_en.md

 (Mishnah Sotah [9:9](https://www.sefaria.org/Mishnah_Sotah.9.9)).
 Why were they able to eliminate discrimination against women, but left discrimination against Jews through the paternal line.
-For just as it is offensive to Jewish women when ultra-Orthodox expel them from places designated only for men (on public transportation, etc.), so too is it offensive to Jews through their father when half-Jews through their mother are joyfully accepted, while those through their father are contemptuously expelled.
+For just as it is offensive to Jewish women when ultra-Orthodoxes expel them from places designated only for men (on public transportation, etc.), so too is it offensive to Jews through their father when half-Jews through their mother are joyfully accepted, while those through their father are contemptuously expelled.